arjunindia/fb-phisher-python/README.md

 you can also attach some sort of image or any thing else with the link so that user immediately enter the credentials
 # fb-phisher-p

+## New additions from the original code:
+Made the page Mobile-Friendly.
+Made another page **b.html** to which the page will be redirected after submission.
+Change the url var in the file b.html inside templates folder to the webpage you want the victim to be redirected.